What is Lease Extension?

 Lease extension refers to an agreement entered between the lessor and lessee in order to extend the tenure of the original lease agreement, along with renegotiated terms in place.
 In simple words, it can be termed as an addendum to the original lease agreement when the original agreement is about to expire.

-The aforementioned arrangement shall be referred to as the original arrangement/agreement for lease.
+The arrangement mentioned above shall be referred to as the original arrangement/agreement for lease.

 There are certain requirements in order to be eligible for lease extension specifically for a property.
-In order to get an extension for a house/property, the following three criteria should be fulfilled, namely:
+For getting an extension for a house/property, the following three criteria should be fulfilled, namely:

 - The lease required to be extended must be a residential lease.
 In other words, commercial property is outside the purview of extension